Breakfast

 2. How do I know it’s done: Center should be just set

-3. Can I freeze egg casserole: Yes slice and freeze
+3. Can I freeze egg casserole: Yes, freeze slices up to 2 months.

 4. Does it reheat well: Yes gently